-Statewide Enterprises, Inc. Qualifying Rental Criteria
+Statewide Enterprises, Inc. Qualifying Criteria (revised as of January 1, 2019)

 As a general rule, the following are our company’s qualifying criteria in regard to approving prospective applicants.
 Be aware that many times if one or more of the qualifying criteria are not met we may still approve the applicant by requiring an additional security deposit.
 This is a very complicated decision and it can only be made by the corporate office and not by the On-Site Manager.
 Currently only the President and one specifically trained corporate office employee are authorized to approve any applicants.
 As Statewide is very conscious to avoid any perceived discrimination, decisionmakers do not view any photo identification attached to the application packages during their evaluation.